 Listen to this article here

-They weren’t nonviolent like Dr. Martin Luther King Jr. or India’s Mahatma Gandhi, but members of decades-old Black revolutionary groups opposed to police brutality have been aging away in state prison systems for decades.
+They weren’t nonviolent like Dr. Martin Luther King Jr. or India’s Mahatma Gandhi.
+Instead, members of long-standing Black revolutionary groups, who opposed police brutality, have spent decades aging away in state prison systems.
+Last week, a Pennsylvania judge freed former Black Panther member Russell “Maroon” Shoatz from prison, according to Democracy Now!

 Black Panthers fade away as public perception of police changes